joakim-brannstrom/proc/README.md

 This is a couple of examples of how the library can be used.

-A sandbox is in this library a way of assuring that any subprocesses that that are spawned have are also killed when the *root* is terminated.
+A sandbox is in this library a way of assuring that any subprocesses that are spawned have are also killed when the *root* is terminated.
 This is most probably used in conjunction with *timeout*.

 ```d